reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/12100/README.md

 Create the board class (or struct) and its member variable or functions, following the instructions from the problem.
 ### Code Explanation
 * `Board`: The class that expresses whole game.
-* `GameCase`: The class that expresses the cases that can happen in the game which is given by inputs.
+* `GameCase`: The class that expresses a case that can happen while a user is playing the game given by inputs.
+*
 </details>